samben00/issam-blog/_posts/2017-05-09-how-to-monitor-remote-jvm-over-ssh.md

 ### 3. JVisualVM

 - Open VisualVM application
-- on the left pannel click right on local then add new jmx connection.
+- On the left pannel click right on local then add new jmx connection.
-- for the connection config put <b>localhost:9010</b>
+- For the connection config put <b>localhost:9010</b>, then click OK.
+- Now you are all set, just open the connection and start monitoring your application.

 ![run-VisualVM](/assets/img/post/jvisualvm/1.png){:class="img-responsive"}